jan-matthis/papers/README.md

 See `papers-import --help` for full list of options.

-The bibliography can be exported to a bib-file, or a website containing the full index:
+The bibliography can be exported to a single bib-file, or a website containing the full index:

 ```
 $ papers-export --path ~/Papers bib